-Farming or agriculture is one of the most important professions in the world, and the economy of many countries run on it.
-Like any other profession, farming also has certain challenges and complexities that have to be faced.
+Farming or agriculture is one of the most important professions globally, and the economies of many countries run on it.
+Like any other profession, farming also has specific challenges and complexities that have to be faced.

-So, today we are going to discuss some basic and simple pest control techniques that are applicable both in your small garden and on a large scale field.
+Today, we will discuss some basic and simple pest control techniques applicable both in your small garden and on a large-scale field.
 Check them out below:

 The advantage of using chemical pest repellants instead of pesticides is that you can spray the crops when they are quite small, which allows the final product to be less affected by pests and the chemicals in pesticides.

 For your home garden, you can use natural pest repellants like garlic and basil plants that keep certain pests away.
 You can also sprinkle baking soda or boric acid around your garden to keep the crawling pests at bay.

 If you want to maintain a garden or grow a large-scale crop field, you need to know how to identify different pests and insects.

 It is essential because it will allow you to identify any pest infestations in their initial stage.
 It will also make you figure out which pests are actually suitable for your garden or crops.